gajus/slonik/.README/INTERCEPTORS.md

 ## Interceptors

-Functionality can be added to the Slonik server by adding interceptors.
+Functionality can be added to Slonik client by adding interceptors.

 Each interceptor can implement several functions which can be used to change the behaviour of the database client.